MILITARY RAILROADS

 .

-The rail operations of the Brooklyn Navy Yard was sufficiently large enough to have necessitated the construction of a roundhouse with a turntable.
+The rail operations of the Brooklyn Navy Yard was sufficiently large and extensive enough to have necessitated the construction of a roundhouse with a turntable.
 Paul Strubeck located the following photographs on the 'net.

 |